alcatrazEscapee/Cordy/docs/language.md

 ```

 - `heap`: A min-heap, implemented as a binary heap, with O(log n) access to the minimum element.
-- `vector`: A `list` like data type, but with a fixed length, and where all operations behave in an elementwise fashion.
+- `vector`: A `list` like data type, but with a fixed length, and where all operations behave in an element-wise fashion.
   - Operating on a vector and a constant will apply the constant to each element of the vector:
   - Vectors can be declared in literals like lists, but with `(` parenthesis `)`.
   - Single argument vectors require a trailing comma (i.e. `(1,)`, not `(1)`)